My Dinner

 • 2 teaspoon vanilla extract

-• 1 pinch turmeric this is optional
+• 1 pinch turmeric (optional, for color)

-For the Krokant
+For the Caramelized Almonds (Krokant)

-• 200 gr sugar 7 oz
+• 1 cup (200 gr) sugar 7 oz

 • 2 teaspoon butter